pestphp/docs/pest-spicy-summer-release.md

 ---
-title: Announcing Pest 2.9
+title: Pest's Spicy Summer Release
 description: Pest's Spicy Summer release is here - snapshot testing, describe blocks, type coverage, and more...
 ---

-# Announcing Pest 2.9
+# Pest's Spicy Summer Release

 On March 20, 2023, [we proudly introduced Pest v2](/docs/announcing-pest2), marking it as our most significant release to date, with **more than 7 million downloads** at the time of writing.
 This version showcased a remarkable architectural plugin, an 80% speed improvement in parallel testing, profiling options, and numerous other features.